hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - Block Page and Block Page Bypass features
     - present an SSL certificate to browsers that make connections to HTTPS sites
     - SSL certificate matches the requested site but will be signed by the Cisco Umbrella certificate authority (CA)
-    - CA not trusted by browser $\to$ an error page may be displayed
+    - CA not trusted by browser -> an error page may be displayed
     - avoid these error pages, install the <span style="color: #bb6600;">Cisco Umbrella root certificate</span> into browser
   - Umbrella Roaming
     - a cloud-delivered security service for Cisco's next-generation firewall